-Group Size:The Project Hawaii summer community service program accommodates up to 45 participants, which fosters expanded social interactions and friendships within the group during evening activities and weekend excursions.
-Each community service project is limited to 8-20 participants, enabling our volunteers to benefit from personal, one-on-one interactions at the service projects.
+Group Size:The Project Hawaii summer community service program accommodates 30-40 participants, which fosters expanded social interactions and friendships within the group during evening activities and weekend excursions.
+Depending on the specific site, each service project will consist of 5-15 participants.
+This enables our teenagers to benefit from small group and one-on-one interaction at the service project.

 Meals:During the week, our group eats breakfast and dinner together at our hotel's restaurant.
 Lunch is provided at the various service projects.
 While traveling on weekends, breakfast and dinner are provided in various local restaurants and food establishments at our hotels.
 On occasion we divide into smaller groups allowing teenagers to choose from a greater variety of restaurants.

 Staff:Our summer community staff members are teachers and graduate students who are committed to Project Hawaii's ideals of volunteering and giving back to the community.
 Rein staff members are always present at each service project.
 All staff members attend our professional training workshops where the emphasis is placed on the safety and well being of our teenagers.
 All staff are certified in Basic First Aid and CPR.